stefan-matic/audio-profile-switcher/README.md

 cd audio-profile-switcher
 ```

-Change the values of the following variables to match your device using any text editor
+Change the values of the following variables to match your device using any text editor:

 - DEVICE (run `pactl list cards short` to find your card)
 - DEVICE_SINK (run `pactl list sinks short` (remove the profile after last dot))